 The In-House Challenge is a set of three (3) different challenges with different levels of difficulty.
 The challenges may be attempted in any order, teams and coaches are encouraged to attempt more than one challenge.
-Coaches run their own In-House events for their teams and record the scores for the score submission week.
+Coaches run their own In-House events for their teams and record the scores for the score submission during October.
+Coaches may run and record the challenges at any time during the year before the end of October.
 All challenges should be run following this general rule document as well as the rule documents for each challenge level.
 The purpose of the In-House challenge is to make robotics accessible to as many young roboticists as possible.
 For this reason, it is run by the coaches in their own environments during or before the challenge week.
 The primary goal is to challenge young roboticists to do their best and score what they are happy with and to plant and nurture a passion for robotics.
 To assist in achieving this goal if coaches feel the challenges are too difficult for their teams, they may simplify the challenge and still submit their teams scores to the WRO SA system to receive achievement certificates.